7 Best Beginner Runs at Purgatory Resort (2026 Guide)

 Book lessons in advance, especially during peak holiday weeks.
 Ski school spots fill up fast, and you don't want to arrive on Christmas week hoping to snag a lesson slot.

-If you're renting in town, Purgatory Sports has multiple locations in Durango and at the resort.
-Backcountry Experience also does ski rentals and can set you up with everything you need.
+Purgatory Sports has multiple locations in Durango and at the resort.
+Backcountry Experience also rents and can put together a full setup.

 Tips for First-Timers